oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 The computation of Galois groups follows Stauduhars algorithm with many improvements, see ... for an overview.

-The entrire computation can also be thought of finding a describtion of the splitting field of the polynomial.
+The entrire computation can also be thought of finding a description of the splitting field of the polynomial.
 In fact, the information returned can be used to verify any algebraic identity between the roots, and find explicit subfields of the splitting field as well.